Name: |

 - Continuous infusions should be prepared in non-PVC bags to prevent adsorption of amiodarone into bag.

-- Use of a 0.2 or 0.22 micron filter is recommended for intermittent and continuous infusions.
+- Use a 0.2 or 0.22 micron filter for intermittent and continuous infusions.

 - Bolus doses: in 100 ml D5W over 10 min (maximum infusion rate 30 mg/min)